ethyca/fides/docs/fidesops/docs/guides/onetrust.md

 ### Fidesops

 OneTrust request intake is configured as part of the `StorageConfig` in the storage module.
+To configure Fidesops to connect to OneTrust:

-You'll need to add a `StorageConfig` that includes a `onetrust` destination type, then authenticate with OneTrust.
+1. Add Destination: Add a `StorageConfig` that includes a `onetrust` destination type.
+2. Authenticate: Use appropriate credentials to authenticate with OneTrust.

-As part of this configuration, you'll need to decide what day of the week and hour of the day you wish to retrieve requests from OneTrust.
+3. Determine polling interval: Decide what day of the week and hour of the day you wish to retrieve requests from OneTrust.

 Read more about how to do this [here](./storage.md)

 ### OneTrust

-When the Fidesops scheduled task runs, it looks for subtasks with a name of "fides task".
+When the Fidesops scheduled task runs, it looks for subtasks with a exact string name of "fides task".
 So, you'll need to be sure tasks you wish to pass through the Fides ecosystem are correctly labeled in the OneTrust interface.

 ## Testing